 Soliact Products side effects

-Side Effects of Soliact are Dryness in mouth, Nausea, Constipation, Dyspepsia, Blurred vision, Stomach upset.
+Side Effects of Soliact are Dryness in mouth, Nausea, Constipation, Indigestion, Blurred vision, Upset stomach.

 Soliact may start showing improvement in symptoms of overactive bladder within a week.
 However, it may take up to 4 weeks to show maximum benefits.
 This may vary from person to person.
 Do not stop taking it even if considerable improvement is not observed, but consult with the doctor.

 Soliact should be taken exactly as prescribed by your doctor.
 Generally, it is recommended that the medicine should be taken once daily, preferably at the same time.
 It can be taken with or without food.

 Soliact is to be prescribed by the doctor only.
 This medicine is meant for adults.
 Its consumption should be avoided by patients who are allergic to Soliact, who are unable to empty their bladder (urinary retention), have delayed or slow emptying of the stomach (gastric obstruction), or have increased pressure in eyes with vision problems (narrow angle glaucoma).

 In rare cases, Soliact may cause confusion and hallucinations (seeing things or hearing voices that do not exist) as side effects.
 It may also cause delirium in very few people (disturbed state of mind characterized by restlessness, illusions, and incoherence).
 Though there are studies which support that Soliact may cause dementia, it is still to be confirmed.

 Q. What should I avoid while on Soliact?